FILM 165 Digital Still Photography for Non-Majors

 30% Project 3

-(Roughly one participation assignment will be assigned each class, worth 1 point each) Late assignments:
+10% Participation (Roughly one participation assignment will be assigned each class, worth 1 or 2 points each)

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.